vikrampawar/vikrampawar.github.io/_posts/2024-04-02-build-and-deploy-cat-or-dog-identifier.markdown

 I've recently started exploring AI and machine learning.
 I found this course by FastAI called [Practical Deep Learning](https://course.fast.ai/).
 I'm going through this course now.

 One of the first things I learned is how to build a model and deploy it to a website.
 In this post, I'll document the steps I took to build and deploy an AI model that identifies whether an image is that of a cat or a dog.
 The end result will be a web application that will allow users to upload an image and the application will identify whether the image is that of a cat or a dog.
+You'll not need to know anything about AI or machine learning to follow along.

 In the python and AI community most of the work is done in Jupyter Notebooks.
 In this post, I'll be referring to the notebooks I've created for this project.